Democratic education: Civic education

-The concept of the hidden curriculum includes the belief that anything taught in an authoritarian setting is implicitly teaching authoritarianism.
-Thus civic education, if taught in a compulsory setting, undermines its own lessons in democracy.
-A common belief, e.g. at Democratic Schools and in Children's Republics, is that democracy must be experienced in order to be learned.
+The concept of the hidden curriculum holds that anything taught in an authoritarian setting implicitly teaches authoritarianism.
+Thus, civic education, if taught in a compulsory setting, undermines its own lessons in democracy.
+A common belief, e.g., at Democratic Schools and in Children's Republics, is that democracy must be experienced to be learned.
 This argument conforms to the cognition-in-context research by Lave.

 Another common belief, which supports the practice of compulsory classes in civic education, is that passing on democratic values requires an imposed structure.

-Arguments about how to transmit democracy, and how much and how early to treat children democratically, are made in various literatures concerning student voice, youth participation and other elements of youth empowerment.
+Arguments about how to transmit democracy, and how much and how early to treat children democratically, are made in various literatures concerning student voice, youth participation, and other elements of youth empowerment.

 Standard progressive visions of education as collaboration tend to downplay the workings of power in society.
-If learners are to "develop a democracy," some scholars have argued, they must be provided the tools for transforming the non-democratic aspects of a society.
+If learners are to "develop a democracy," some scholars have argued, they must be provided with the tools to transform society's non-democratic aspects.
 Democracy in this sense involves not just "participation in decision making," a vision ascribed especially to Dewey, but the ability to confront power with solidarity.

 Economic theory

-Core features of democratic education align with the emerging consensus on 21st century business and management priorities.
+Core features of democratic education align with the emerging consensus on 21st-century business and management priorities.
 Such features include increased collaboration, decentralized organization, and radical creativity.

 Curriculum theory

 While Democratic Schools don't have an official curriculum, what each student actually does might be considered their own curriculum.
 Dewey was an early advocate of inquiry education, in which student questions and interests shaped curriculum, a sharp contrast to the "factory model" that began to predominate education during the 20th century as standardization became a guiding principle of many educational practices.
 Although there was a resurgence of inquiry education in the 1980s and 1990s the standards movement of the 21st century and the attendant school reform movement have squashed most attempts at authentic inquiry-oriented democratic education practices.
 The standards movement has reified standardized tests in literacy and writing, neglecting science inquiry, the arts, and critical literacy.

-Democratic schools may not consider only reading, writing and arithmetic to be the real basics for being a successful adult.
+Democratic schools may not consider only reading, writing, and arithmetic to be the real basics for success as an adult.
 A.S.
 Neill said "To hell with arithmetic."
 Nonetheless, there is a common belief that people will eventually learn "the basics" when they develop internal motivation.

 Allen Koshewa conducted research that highlighted the tensions between democratic education and the role of teacher control, showing that children in a fifth grade classroom tried to usurp democratic practices by using undue influence to sway others, much as representative democracies often fail to focus on the common good or protect minority interests.
 He found that class meetings, service education, saturation in the arts, and an emphasis on interpersonal caring helped overcome some of these challenges.
-Despite the challenges of inquiry education, classrooms that allow students to make choices about curriculum propel students to not only learn about democracy but also to experience it.
+Despite the challenges of inquiry-based education, classrooms that allow students to make choices about the curriculum propel them not only to learn about democracy but also to experience it.